lukascoding/bandenbot/README.md

     - [ ] Get the gained Income
 - [ ] Humanized Numbers

-message me when there are any questions or issues [@lftkv](http://telegram.me/lftkv)
+Message me when there are any questions or issues [@lftkv](http://telegram.me/lftkv)